daviddmvnm/daviddmvnm/README.md

  gui preview

-- **The Climate Catastrophe Game** 🌍💥:
+**The Climate Catastrophe Game** 🌍💥:
- A dynamic, multi-round simulation of global renewable energy adoption modeled as a public goods game.
+- A dynamic, multi-round simulation of global renewable energy adoption modeled as a public goods game.
 Countries decide whether to transition to green energy or free-ride, with their choices influenced by economic costs, climate risks, and political pressure.
-The game incorporates dynamic costs that evolve over time, urgent climate threats, and threshold-dependent payoffs.
+- The game incorporates dynamic costs that evolve over time, urgent climate threats, and threshold-dependent payoffs.
 Players' decisions are weighted by their economic size and energy impact, simulating real-world climate cooperation challenges.
+- As proof of concept there is a simulation of the model using real data from the worldbank and a streamlit app where you can adjust exogenous params & which countries are playing the game for scenario testing.
-Built in Python with custom payoff functions, this model explores the tipping points for global cooperation and the strategic complexity of combating climate change.
+- Built in Python with custom payoff functions, this model explores the tipping points for global cooperation and the strategic complexity of combating climate change.

  ![image](https://github.com/user-attachments/assets/e56649f2-51ca-4545-8ce1-273772e5becb)